Dimer-dimer correlations at the rough-smooth boundary: Abstract

 \section{Abstract}

 Three phases of macroscopic domains have been seen for large but finite periodic dimer models; these are known as the frozen, rough and smooth phases.
 The transition region between the frozen and rough region has received a lot of attention for the last twenty years and recently work has been underway to understand the rough-smooth transition region in the case of the two-periodic Aztec diamond.
 We compute uniform asymptotics for dimer-dimer correlations of the two-periodic Aztec diamond when the dimers lie in the rough-smooth transition region.
-These asymptotics rely on a formula found in \cite{C/J} for the inverse Kasteleyn matrix, they also apply to a related infinite dimer model.
+These asymptotics rely on a formula found in \cite{C/J} for the inverse Kasteleyn matrix, they also apply to the infinite square grid dimer model with a variable weighting which interpolates between the rough and smooth phase \cite{K.O.S}.
+In particular, we find that dimers initially decay exponentially when the magnetic coordinates are very close to the bounded complementary component of the associated amoebae, they then transition to a power law decay once far enough apart.